 Celebrity endorsements can amplify a brand’s message to a significantly larger audience, earn trust and credibility with consumers, and even propel sales.
 According to BurstMedia’s Influencer Marketing Benchmarks Report, in 2014, advertisers received $6.85 in earned media value for every $1.00 spent on influencer marketing programs.

 More than ever before, marketers are placing emphasis on leveraging influential celebrities in brand marketing.
 To accommodate the increase demand, these endorsements have become more obtainable for brands of any size than ever before.
+Get pricing on athlete celebrity involvement for your brand here.

 In recent years, social media marketing has become an integral piece of the marketing puzzle for brands big and small.
 Influential celebrities and athletes have large, loyal, and engaged social followings, making them the perfect partner for forward-thinking marketers.
 While celebrity social endorsements can range from $100 to over $100 thousand depending on the celebrity, marketers on almost any budget can find influencers who will effectively and price-efficiently distribute an endorsement to their trusting audience.